 How To Remember To Change Your Air Conditioner's Air Filters

-It's simple; sign up for the Service Experts Email Club.
-When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
+Climate Control Service Experts offers a simple solution; sign up for the Service Experts Email Club.
+This is a great to receive discounts on service, tips and other helpful information directly to your email.
 Plus, your email subscription preferences let’s you set a reminder to change your Mobile area home's air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.

 How to replace your return air filter

-Most people know how to replace the air filter in their unit, but some homes have an additional filter in the return vent.
+Most of us know how to replace the air filter in their system, but some homes have another filter in the return vent.
 Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
-Your HVAC is engineered to handle a set amount of pressure in your home, and the more filters you have the fiercer the blower motor works, which can reduce the life expectancy of your system if it isn't designed for it.
-Finding out whether you have a return filter and replacing it is simple:
+Your HVAC is engineered to handle a set amount of pressure in your home, and the more filters you have the fiercer the blower motor works, which can shorten the life expectancy of your system if it isn't designed for it.
+Finding out whether you have a return filter and replacing it is easy:

 - Go to your return air vents.